 General.
 Deposits in the Bank are insured by the FDIC.
 The Bank is subject to primary supervision, periodic examination, and regulation of the FDIC and the MT Division of Banking.
 These agencies have the authority to prohibit the Bank from engaging in what they believe constitute unsafe or unsound banking practices.
-The federal laws that apply to the Bank regulate, among other things, the scope of its business, its investments, its reserves against deposits, the timing of the availability of deposited funds, and the nature and amount of and collateral for loans.
+The federal laws that apply to the Bank regulate, among other things, the scope of its business, its investments, its reserves against deposits, the timing of the availability of deposited funds, and the nature, amount of, and collateral for loans.
 Federal laws also regulate community reinvestment and insider credit transactions and impose safety and soundness standards.
 In addition to federal law and the laws of the State of Montana, with respect to the Bank's branches in Idaho, Utah, Washington, Wyoming, Colorado, Arizona and Nevada, the Bank is also subject to the various laws and regulations governing its activities in those states.

 Consumer Protection.
 The Bank is subject to a variety of federal and state consumer protection laws and regulations that govern its relationships and interactions with consumers, including laws and regulations that impose certain disclosure requirements and that govern the manner in which the Bank takes deposits, makes and collects loans, and provides other services.
 In recent years, examination and enforcement by federal and state banking agencies for compliance with consumer protection laws and regulations have increased and become more intense.
-Failure to comply with these laws and regulations may subject the Bank to various penalties, including but not limited to enforcement actions, injunctions, fines, civil monetary penalties, punitive damages, and the loss of certain contractual rights.
-The Bank has established a comprehensive compliance system to ensure consumer protection.
+Failure to comply with these laws and regulations may subject the Bank to various penalties, including but not limited to enforcement actions, injunctions, fines, civil monetary penalties, criminal penalties, punitive damages, and the loss of certain contractual rights.
+Recently, the CFPB has been focusing its enforcement efforts on certain types of fees commonly charged by financial institutions.
+These efforts have included requesting public input on fees charged for deposit accounts, credit cards, and other financial products, issuing advisory opinions, and various enforcement actions and penalties against a number of financial institutions for practices related to banking fees.
+For example, the CFPB issued an advisory opinion explaining how the CFPB may evaluate the premissibility of fees imposed on customers for making requests for information about their accounts.
+The Bank is closely monitoring changes to the rules related to banking fees and has established a comprehensive compliance system to ensure consumer protection